Noise Fit, Estimation Error and a Sharpe Information Criterion: Applications

-The results are illustrated in Figure 8.
+The results are illustrated in Figure 5.
 The left panel shows the out-of-sample Sharpe ratio for the equally weighted portfolio, the Markowitz portfolio and portfolio choice according to SRIC and AIC depending on the lookback.
 The right panel shows the equity curves for a lookback of $6$ months.
-Several things are noteworthy. i) For a long lookback of $lb=36$ months or more, the equally weighted portfolio outperfoms the Markowitz portfolio. ii) For short lookbacks of up to $24$ months, however, the Markowitz portfolio outperforms the equally weighted portfolio. iii) SRIC dominates AIC as model selection criterion and performs better than the equally weighted portfolio for short lookbacks and better than the Markowitz portfolio for long lookbacks.
+Several things are noteworthy. i) For a long lookback of $lb=36$ months or more, the equally weighted portfolio outperforms the Markowitz portfolio. ii) For short lookbacks of up to $24$ months, however, the Markowitz portfolio outperforms the equally weighted portfolio. iii) SRIC dominates AIC as model selection criterion and performs better than the equally weighted portfolio for short lookbacks and better than the Markowitz portfolio for long lookbacks.

+Knowing the results in Figure 5, one would choose the equally weighted model for long lookbacks and the full model for shorter lookbacks.
+A priori, however, this is unknown and a model selection criterion like AIC or SRIC is needed.

-Note that the Markowitz portfolio (we admit though that the outperformance is due to the first part of the sample) performed better than the equally weighted portfolio for smaller lookbacks, i.e. for lower estimation horizons.
-As estimation error is higher when the estimation horizon is shorter, estimation error cannot be the full answer to the question why the equally weighted portfolio out-performs the Markowitz portfolio on many other datasets and parameter combinations as for instance for lookback horizons of $2$ years and more.
+Note that the Markowitz portfolio (we admit though that the outperformance is due to the first part of the sample) performed better than the equally weighted portfolio for shorter lookbacks, i.e. for lower estimation horizons.
+This might seem surprising.
+Namely with a shorter lookback estimation error is higher and hence one could assume that a lower dimensional model like equal weights would work better.
+Therefore estimation error cannot be the full answer to the question why the equally weighted portfolio outperforms the Markowitz portfolio on many data sets and parameter combinations as for instance for lookback horizons of $3$ years and more.

-Instead, the reason is two-fold.
-One is estimation error, the other reason is that most of the return opportunity is already captured by the equally weighted portfolio.
-In this example, on horizons of $5$ to $10$ years, the return opportunities are concentrated in one component (equal weights), while on shorter horizons the return opportunities are spread out across more portfolio directions, e.g. due to industry momentum effects.
-Therefore, with shorter estimation windows it is worth paying the extra estimation error, while for longer ones it is not.
+Estimation error is only half of the story.
+The other is that on those data sets most of the return opportunity is already captured by the equally weighted portfolio.
+In this example, on horizons of $5$ to $10$ years, the return opportunities are concentrated in one component (equal weights).
+Any additional dimension does not add enough return potential to justify the additional estimation error.

+On shorter horizons, on the other hand, the return opportunities are spread out across more portfolio directions.
+That is there are time varying industry specific trends on horizons up to $2$ years.
+Therefore, with shorter estimation windows, one gets something of sufficient value in return for the extra estimation error, while for longer windows one does not.

 The question of naive benchmarks versus portfolio optimization is therefore less a question of estimation error rather than of the exact trade-off between estimation error and return opportunities.
 Theorem \ref{theorem_linear_case_nf_me} prices this trade-off in terms of the Sharpe ratio.